This article contains affiliate links.

 More details on the temple can be found on its website.

 Look up for architecture

-While it’s fun to see all the hipsters and trendoids walking around Tiong Bahru, one of the most interesting parts of this gentrified part of Singapore is its architecture.
+While it’s fun to see all the hipsters and trendoids walking around Tiong Bahru, one of the most interesting things to do in Singapore is to take a look at the spectacular architecture.

 Looking at the beautiful display of both late Art Deco Streamline moderne and colonial shop houses will transport you to somewhere in Singapore’s past before the housing development of the 50s kicked in.

 Make sure to look our for the spiral staircases at the back of the shophouses and the roofs of the Art Deco buildings some of which imitate an airplane (find block 81 and 82 which the locals refer to as airplane buildings).
 There is also Block 78 which is shaped like a horseshoe.

 The reason why most of these buildings look like various transportation is that the main architect, Alfred E. Church, was inspired by technology and speed.
 You will need to look closer to see the cars, trains, ocean liners and planes.
 There are also nautical elements within the houses like porthole windows and curved corners that are reminiscent of a ship’s bridge.

 On a closer look, you will notice the nautical elements built into the residential houses, such as the rounded windows, which resemble portholes; and the clean, curved corners that resemble the bridge of a ship.The architecture is best admired from a distance.
 Also look out for the Dancing Girl sculpture by Lim Nang Sang who also created the famous Merlion sculpture.

 Today Singapore is full of specialty coffeeshops but this is only a recent trend which mostly started in Tiong Bahru and with Forty Hands.
 It is no surprise that the area is well known for the many cafes, bakeries and other places ready for an Instagram shot and a shot of caffeine.